QCHackers/jquil/README.md

 If one qubit measures to `1`, the other will be `1` and vice versa.

+## jquil as a library

+`compile 'org.qchackers.jquil:api:0.0.1'` to use jquil in your programs.

 Check out [jgrove](https://github.com/QCHackers/jgrove) for more quantum programs.